British Rail Class 99 (ships)

-The British Rail Class 99 was a fleet of train ferries, most of which were owned by Sealink, that carried rail vehicles between Britain and mainland Europe.
+The British Rail Class 99 were a fleet of train ferries, most of which were owned by Sealink, that carried rail vehicles between Britain and mainland Europe.
 When British Rail implemented the TOPS system for managing their operating stock, these ships were incorporated into the system in order to circumvent some of the restrictions of the application software.
 This allowed them to be counted as locomotives while carrying railway vehicles in the same way as a normal locomotive would haul a train.

 Details

 There were fifteen BR Class 99s, used for carrying road and rail vehicles from Britain to the continent (road only vehicles did not receive TOPS numbers).
 They were of various ages and origins, but all carried the BR double arrow logo on their red funnels.
 This was generally set up so that the upper arrow pointed towards the bow, and so was reversed on the port side of the ship.
 The hull was painted blue, with "Sealink" written in large grey letters between the waterline and the deck.
 A grey stripe was painted on some around parts of the top of the hull, with the main body of the ship being grey or white.
 Unlike other non-steam locomotives with TOPS numbers, no yellow warning panels were provided.
 Names were painted on the bow and stern but the TOPS numbers were not visibly carried.